aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 Geo.searchByCoordinates([latitudePoint, longitudePoint])
 ```

-You can optionally provide additional parameters to narrow your list of results.
+You can optionally limit your result set with the `maxResults` parameter.

 ```javascript
 const searchOptionsWithBiasPosition = {